-This Whole30 and Low Carb Turkey Meatball Soup with Spiralized Zucchini Noodles is sure to chase those winter sniffles away!
-It’s an easy and delicious recipe for dinner or meal prep.
+This Turkey Meatball and Zucchini Noodle Soup is Whole30 and Low Carb friendly, made with spiralized zucchini noodles, bone broth, and homemade meatballs.
+It’s sure to chase those winter sniffles away!
+This is an easy and delicious recipe for dinner or meal prep.
+Make a batch today!

-To keep it low carb and Whole30, this Turkey Meatball Soup is made with Zucchini Noodles.
+To keep this recipe low carb and Whole30, this soup is made with Zucchini Noodles.
 This is an easy and healthy swap when you’re used to pasta in soups.
 It slurps up when you eat it, which is probably my favorite thing about soup, hah!
 Good news: You have a lot of options for your zucchini noodles!

 - 1 lb. ground turkey